How to identify and help students with eating disorders.

 - Bullying from other classmates

-- Obsessive talk in regards to food, weight, and shape
+- Obsessive talk in regard to food, weight, and shape

 - A sense of low self-esteem.